kloben/fitbit-locale-helper/README.md

 Set `weekDayCfg` and/or `monthConfig` for each of them.
 Only specified values will be generated.

 #### If you have any existing .po files
-Create a `locales` folder in the root of your project (or any other folder set in the config) Create required subfolders (`locales/app`, `locales/companion`, `locales/settings`) and add the .po files to them.
+Create a `languages` folder in the root of your project (or any other folder set in the config) Create required subfolders (`languages/app`, `languages/companion`, `languages/settings`) and add the .po files to them.

 ## Usage